 The EIC will also form short term task-specific groups from time to time to provide advice and deliver key initiatives.

-The EIC (and IPAC previously) is progressing work under the 2012 Intergovernmental Agreement on Biosecurity, as well as NBC priorities, by providing national policy leadership in the identification, prevention and management of invasive plants and animals, including through:
+The EIC (and IPAC previously) is progressing work under the 2019 revised Intergovernmental Agreement on Biosecurity, as well as NBC priorities, by providing national policy leadership in the identification, prevention and management of invasive plants and animals, including through:

 Key issues considered by the IPAC and EIC are outlined in the meeting communiqués listed below.